Healthy Homes Assessment Lower Hutt

 Lower Hutt Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is a requirement throughout Lower Hutt and New Zealand rental homes where it’s reasonably practicable to install.
+• Insulation of the underfloor and ceiling is mandatory in all Lower Hutt and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords are required to keep records that prove conformance with all Healthy Homes Standards that apply or will be applicable during the tenancy of your rental home.
+• Property managers and landlords have to keep records that demonstrate conformance with the Healthy Homes Standards that apply or will be applicable to an apartment rental.

-• Property managers and private landlords are required to ensure their rental properties comply with the Healthy Homes Standards within 90 days of a new, renewed or varied lease.
+• Private landlords and property managers are required to ensure that their rental properties are in compliance according to Healthy Homes Standard within 90 days of a renewal, new or a change in tenancy.

-• All boarding households (except Kainga Ora and Community Housing Providers with registered for boarding house tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarding households (except Kainga Ora and registered Community Housing Provider boarding household tenancies) must meet the Healthy Homes Standards regardless of when the tenancy began.

 Starting 1 July 2023